Cliff-Conolly/sei-javadrip/readme.md

 We set about first getting the data from the TFL API for the line service, and only when we had finished the MVP (minimum viable product) did we decide to add the data for the Santander BikePoint's which was relatively easy.
 The suggestions for the clothing was researched online and was basically seeded.

 Once we had all the API data being consumed, we then proceeded to design with straight CSS and adding a colour scheme that was cheerful given that it would be used in the morning when users weren't at their cheeriest.

----

-## Challenges:

-The biggest challenge was initially getting the data from the TFL API, but once that was figured out it was mostly the time constraint that we were up against.
-I must say that this was the smoothest project that I worked on during the course, as we thought out methodically what the purpose was.
-Therefore, it was just a matter of getting the code to function to output what was needed.

----

-## Wins:

-Having the app function as conceived was very rewarding.
-It was out first foray into consuming an API, and whereby initially the learning curve was slow, we eventually were able to pull the data that we required.

----

-## Future features:

-Future iterations could include a new design scheme and maybe the use of GPS location for mobile users.

----

 ## API Documentation